iarsystems/ewrl78-linker-config-flashlibs/README.md

 ## Flash Library Flavors

-The Renesas RL78 MCUs require specific set of library(/ies) to enable usage of its Flash Memories.
+The Renesas RL78 MCUs require specific set of library(/ies) to enable usage of their Flash Memories.

 Renesas Electronics provides the __RL78 Flash Libraries__ in 3 different flavors:
 - The **FSL** (Flash Self-Programming Library) does program the RL78's __Code Flash__.